Wilfred/wilfred.github.com/_posts/2016-07-30-example-driven-development.markdown

 example.
 We also want functions that are characterised by a single example.
 Single-argument predicates aren't much use, since they need several examples to demonstrate their behaviour.

+We currently have functions for lists, alists, plists, hash tables, numbers, strings, symbols and paths.
+This covers much of my day-to-day development, and I've already learnt some new functions!

 ## Give It A Try!